 Petrovietnam, Copenhagen Infrastructure Partners shake hands to develop offshore wind power in central Vietnam

-Denmark-headquartered Copenhagen Infrastructure Partners (CIP) plans to cooperate with state-owned Petrovietnam to develop the 3.5 GW La Gan offshore wind power project in the former central province of Binh Thuan (now part of Lam Dong province), with a total estimated investment of $10.5 billion.
+Denmark-headquartered Copenhagen Infrastructure Partners (CIP) plans to cooperate with state-owned Petrovietnam to develop an offshore wind power project in the former central province of Binh Thuan (now part of Lam Dong province), with estimated capacity from 1-2 GW.

 At the exchange of the Joint Development Agreement (JDA) on offshore wind power development between Petrovietnam and CI GMF II COÖPERATIEF U.A. – a fund managed by Copenhagen Infrastructure Partners on August 22, 2025.
 Photo courtesy of Petrovietnam.

 The two sides exchanged the Joint Development Agreement (JDA) on offshore wind power development last Friday.
-Earlier, in March 2024, they had signed an MoU on this project.
+Earlier, in March 2024, they had signed an MoU.

 This move came shortly after the Vietnamese government had issued Decree No. 58/2025/ND-CP in March 2025, detailing specific provisions of the Electricity Law regarding the development of renewable and new energy sources.

-According to this decree, foreign investors and economic organizations with foreign capital that implement or participate in investment or bidding for offshore wind projects must meet conditions related to experience, financial capacity, and commitments to using domestic labor, goods, and services.
+According to this decree, foreign investors and economic organizations with foreign capital that implement or participate in investment or bidding for offshore wind project investor selection must meet conditions related to experience, financial capacity, and commitments to using domestic labor, goods, and services.

 Notably, the decree requires the participation of domestic enterprises with a minimum 5% ownership of charter capital or voting shares in the implementing economic organization.
 These domestic enterprises include state-owned enterprises or those in which the state holds more than 50% of charter capital or voting shares.